pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## REACTIVE / RXJS

+### What is RxJS?

+- Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change - Wikipedia
+- RxJS is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code - RxJS docs

+###

-- Observable: represents the idea of an invokable collection of future values or events.
+- Observable: is the stream of data.
+It represents the idea of an invokable collection of future values or events.
-- Observer: is a collection of callbacks that knows how to listen to values delivered by the Observable.
+- Observer: is a collection of up to 3 callbacks (next, error, complete) that knows how to listen to values delivered by the Observable.
-- Subscription: represents the execution of an Observable, is primarily useful for cancelling the execution.
+- Subscription: represents the execution of an Observable, is primarily useful for starting the execution in case of a cold observable and for cancelling the execution in case of hot observable.
 - Operators: are pure functions that enable a functional programming style of dealing with collections with operations like map, filter, concat, flatMap, etc.
 - Subject: is the equivalent to an EventEmitter, and the only way of multicasting a value or event to multiple Observers.
 - Schedulers: are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.